muratk3n/thirdwave/en/README.md

 Prices fell afterwards, especially in telecom.

 You gotta fill in the blanks, nam sayin?
 Do the deed.
 Dot the i's.
-Do the work ordinary Americans do not want to do (and cant f--ing do, lets be honest).
+Do the work ordinary Americans dont want to do (and cant effin do, lets be honest).

 "2011 social protests and the fall of holding group tycoons.
 After mass demonstrations in 2011 that brought hundreds of thousands of Israelis